djleeasi/kdd2024crag_Iter2/docs/baselines.md

 # CRAG Baselines

-For the CRAG benchmark, we provide participants with two baseline models to help get started.
+For the CRAG benchmark, we provide participants with three baseline models to help get started.
 Detailed implementations of these baseline models are accessible through the links provided below.
 Participants are encouraged to use these as a starting point for the competition.

 Please note that these baselines are **NOT** tuned for performance or efficiency, and are provided as is for demonstration.